CleverPet/hackerpet-games/games/017_Symon/README.md

 2. **See**: A round begins with a single "knock" sound, followed by one or more touchpads lighting up in a sequence, along with the touchpad's associated sound.
 3. **Do**: After the sequence has completed, a "double knock" sound will indicate that it's the player's turn to repeat it.

-After the game has started, the three illuminated touchpads will only appear if the player doesn't respond.
-This keeps the game active.
+After the game has started, the three illuminated pads of Step 1 will only appear if the player doesn't respond.
+Otherwise, the game will continue immediately after the player's response, whether incorrect or correct.

 ## Differences from MB Simon